On Burau representations at roots of unity: Braid group representations

 The second conjecture of Squier, which is related to the former one, is:

 \begin{conjecture}[Squier] The intersection of $B_n[k]$ over all $k$ is trivial. \end{conjecture}

-\begin{proposition} Conjecture \ref{doi} holds true for every $n\geq 3$. \end{proposition} \begin{proof} Let $\Sigma_{0,n+1}$ be a disk with $n$ holes.
+In order to prove Theorem \ref{intersection}, which shows that a stronger version of Conjecture \ref{doi} holds we will first need a number of definitions and lemmas.
+Let $\Sigma_{0,n+1}$ be a disk with $n$ holes.
 The (pure) mapping class group $M(\Sigma_{0,n+1})$ is the group of framed pure braids $\widetilde{PB}_n$ and fits into the exact sequence:

-where $\Z^n$ is generated by the Dehn twists along the $n$ holes boundary curves.
-It is well-known that the exact sequence above splits i.e. there exists a section $PB_n\hookrightarrow \widetilde{PB}_n$.
+where $\Z^n$ is generated by the Dehn twists along the boundary curves.

-The extended mapping class group $M^*(\Sigma_{0,n+1})$ is the group of mapping classes of homeomorphisms of the disk with $n$ holes that fix pointwise the boundary of the disk but are allowed to permute the remaining boundary components, (which are suitably parameterized).
-Thus $M^*(\Sigma_{0,n+1})$ is the group of framed braids on $n$ strands and we have then a similar exact sequence:
+The extended mapping class group $M^*(\Sigma_{0,n+1})$ is the group of mapping classes of homeomorphisms of the disk with $n$ holes that fix point-wise the boundary of the disk but are allowed to permute the remaining boundary components, which are suitably parameterized.
+Thus $M^*(\Sigma_{0,n+1})$ is the group of framed braids on $n$ strands and we have then the exact sequence: